advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter11.md

 Under equivalent conditions, disabling  'dual one' achieved a balanced replay speed of 810,000 tpmC for MySQL secondaries, while enabling 'dual one' reduced this speed to approximately 700,000 tpmC.
 Thus, disabling 'dual one' significantly improves the replay speed of MySQL secondaries.

+Note that the above test results were obtained in a high-performance SSD environment, and differences in SSD hardware performance can lead to varying results.

 ### 11.5.2 Performance Effects of Disabling Binlog

 With binary logging enabled, the server logs all statements that modify data to the binary log, which is utilized for backup and replication purposes.
 Disabling binlog can theoretically eliminate queue wait times, thereby improving throughput and reducing response times.